teverus/GameTimeTracker/README.md

 _NOTE: The table will adjust itself as you add new titles in `config.yml`_
 ![01](Files/screenshots/01.png)

-### An application is being tracked
+### A game/application is being tracked
-When an application is being tracked, it is highlighted in the table. `Last finish` time is left blank.
+When a game/application is being tracked, it is highlighted in the table. `Last finish` time is left blank.
 When you are done playing or working with an application, `Last finish` time will be recorded, the highlight will disappear.
 ![02](Files/screenshots/02.png)

 ### Error screen
-If you closed Game Time Tracker before you closed the game/application and `Last finish` time hasn't been recorded, you'll get an error shown as follows.
+If you've closed Game Time Tracker before you closed the game/application and `Last finish` time hasn't been recorded, you'll get an error shown as follows.
 Though this time will not be added to total time, you may carry on using the tracker: the next successful game/application session will be added.
 ![03](Files/screenshots/03.png)

 ### Cold start screen